 Onyx is also associated with the following benefits: It fortifies self-confidence and responsibility, sharpens your senses and encourages a healthy egotism – fitting in nicely with most of our partners and customers as well as creating a nice balance in all our minds.

 Plesk Onyx will be an important milestone on our roadmap to provide you with the best web development experience ever whilst adding significant value to your WebOps lifecycle – no matter which stage you’re in.
-Plesk Onyx (download the preview here) is including exciting things such as Docker Catalog integration, Git (Github, Bitbucket, local Git, others) support, WordPress Toolkit 2.0, Plesk Hub (multi-server management), http/2 and many other exciting stuff!
+Plesk Onyx (download the preview here) is including exciting things such as Docker Catalog integration, Git (Github, Bitbucket, local Git, others) support, WP Toolkit 2.0, Plesk Hub (multi-server management), http/2 and many other exciting stuff!

 Which gem will follow Onyx next will stay a secret for now – stay tuned and follow us on Facebook and Twitter and don’t miss any of our exciting news!